 - We secured a private tax ruling from the Rhode Island Division of Taxation that a “loan-out company” that provided the services of its principal to a production company in a motion picture production was not covered by the Rhode Island employee leasing statute.
 As a result, the production company did not have secondary liability under that statute if the loan-out company did not withhold Rhode Island taxes on the salary due its principal.
 The case led the government to revise a prior policy.

-- For a university, we analyzed and developed a strategy to be followed if its municipality attempted to partially subject its property to property tax—which could result in a $1 million annual liability.
+- For a university, we analyzed and developed a strategy to be followed if its municipality attempted to partially subject its property to property tax—which had the potential of resulting in a $1 million annual liability.

 - We advised the management and directors of a non-profit, church-affiliated hospital on the federal and state tax considerations involved in forming a non-profit holding company to control the hospital and its possible acquisition by a non-secular non-profit hospital.